singer-io/getting-started/SPEC.md

 ### Configuration

-The Configuration contains whatever parameters the streamer needs in order to pull data from the source.
+The configuration contains whatever parameters the streamer needs in order to pull data from the source.
 Typically this will include the credentials for the API or data source.

 #### Examples

-The format of the configuration will vary by streamer.
+The format of the configuration will vary by streamer, but it must be JSON-encoded and the root of the configuration must be an object.
 For many sources, the configuration may just be a single value like an API key.
 This should still be encoded as JSON.
 For example:

 ```json
 {